 4. Something to Read

 I ordered a personalized book but it was not delivered before his birthday.
 I bought an additional book so that he has something to open on the day of his birthday.
 This is a good souvenir for his 7th birthday!
 You can order this book here.

 He doesn’t like any party games but he likes to have piñata.
 My husband bought it but I have to cover the Mickey Mouse Design because our theme is “Little Chef”

 Our family loves staycation and if budget and time permits we celebrate our special day in a hotel.
 My son enjoyed his 7th birthday at The Manila Hotel.

 7. Mini Party at Home

-If you remember my post before that my son couldn’t make up his mind what theme he wants for his birthday.
-I persuaded him to have “Little Chef Party”.
+If you remember my post before that my son couldn’t make up his mind about what theme he wants for his birthday.
+I persuaded him to have a “Little Chef Party”.
 He wanted to become a chef before and last year I joined a contest and fortunately, I won a party theme package "Chef" so we used it for his 7th birthday.
-I invited my in-laws to celebrate with us, 10 persons to be exact.
+I invited my in-laws to celebrate with us, 10 people to be exact.

 It was a simple celebration but when I asked my son if he is happy, he said, “Yes, awesome birthday”.
-I’m blessed to have a son who appreciates simple birthday celebrations, birthday greeting and even gifts.
-I hope he will stay like that, learn to be content with what we have.
+I’m blessed to have a son who appreciates simple birthday celebrations, birthday greetings, and even gifts.
+I hope he will stay like that, and learn to be content with what we have.